-HRSA expects approximately \$4,000,000 to be available to fund up to 26 recipients.
-You may apply for a ceiling amount of up to \$150,000 total cost (includes both direct and indirect, facilities and administrative costs).
+HRSA expects approximately \$8,000,000 to be available to fund up to 60 recipients.
+You may apply for a ceiling amount of up to \$150,000 total cost (includes both direct, indirect, and administrative costs).
+The actual amount available will not be determined until enactment of the final FY 2020 federal appropriation.
+This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds in a timely manner.

-The project period is September 1, 2019 through August 31, 2020 (1 year).
+The period of performance is September 1, 2020 through August 31, 2021 (1 year).

-HRSA will only fund one activity per recipient under one category (HIV Care Innovation or Infrastructure Development).
-HRSA will not fund the same activity in FY 2019 that was funded in FY 2018; however, an expansion of activities currently supported with RWHAP Part C Capacity Development or Part D Supplemental funding will be considered with a clear rationale for how the proposed activity builds upon and furthers the objectives of the previously funded activity.
+HRSA will only fund one activity per recipient.
+HRSA will not fund the same activity in FY 2020 that HRSA funded in FY 2019; however, applicants who were awarded supplemental funding for an activity in FY 2019 through either RWHAP Part D Supplemental or Part C Capacity Development funding (HRSA-19-026 or HRSA-19-031) may propose an expansion of these activities.
+Applicants must present a clear rationale for how the proposed activity builds upon and furthers the objectives of the previously funded activity.

-If you apply for funding under this NOFO and you also apply and are awarded supplemental funding under HRSA-19-026 (RWHAP Part D Supplemental Funding) you must be able to demonstrate the ability to administer multiple federal awards (if successful) and to ensure adequate quality controls, staffing, and impartiality when prioritizing the needs of the programs.
+If you apply for funding under this NOFO and should you also apply and are awarded funding under HRSA-20-068 (RWHAP Part D Supplemental) you must be able to demonstrate the ability to administer multiple federal awards (if successful), and ensure adequate quality controls, staffing, and impartiality when prioritizing the needs of the programs.
 HRSA does not allow duplication of funded activities.

-All HRSA awards are subject to the Uniform Administrative Requirements, Cost Principles and Audit Requirements for HHS Awards at 45 CFR part 75.
+All HRSA awards are subject to the Uniform Administrative Requirements, Cost Principles, and Audit Requirements at 45 CFR part 75.